Posted in: Hot Topics

 3. Validate Their Feelings and Concerns

 Kids may have all sorts of reactions to the COVID-19.
 Some may be realistic, while others exaggerated.
 For example, if grandma is in a nursing home, they may have heard that older adults get sicker than healthier, younger individuals.
 You need to be able to acknowledge this valid concern, but can reassure them that grandma has the best medical care to manage the illness.
 Alternately, a child may be terrified that animals will get the virus such as a beloved pet.
-Again, take these feeling seriously, but then reassure them that dogs and cats don’t get the virus, so there is no need to worry about this.
+Again, take these feeling seriously, but then reassure them.
+We can treat pets as we would other human family members to protect them from a possible infection.

 4. Be Available for Questions and Provide New Information